kaz29/cakephp-open-api-theme-plugin/README.md

 ## License

-Phai is licensed under the MIT License - see the LICENSE file for details
+OpenApiTheme plugin for CakePHP is licensed under the MIT License - see the LICENSE file for details